What is Skewness?

 - Skewness also includes the extremes of the dataset instead of focusing only on the average.
 Hence, investors take note of skewness while estimating the distribution of returns on investments.
 The average of the data set works out if an investor holds a position for the long term.
 Therefore, extremes need to be looked at when investors seek short-term and medium-term security positions.

-- Usually, a standard deviation is used by investors in forecasting returns, and standard deviation presumes a normal distribution with zero skewness.
+- Usually, a standard deviation is used by investors in forecasting returns, and it presumes a normal distribution with zero skewness.
 However, because of skewness risk, it is better to obtain the performance estimations based on skewness.
 Moreover, the occurrence of return distributions coming close to normal is low.

 - Skewness risk occurs when a symmetric distribution is applied to the skewed data.
 The financial models seeking to estimate an asset’s future performance consider a normal distribution.
 However, skewed data will increase the accuracy of the financial model.